manuelsanti1986/core-python/README.md

       - Select option 0, it should be set to use `/usr/bin/python3`
     - `sudo update-alternatives --config python3`
       - Select option 0, it should be set to use `/usr/bin/python3.8`

+- Make sure the `apt_pkg.so` exists inside the python `dist-packages/` directory:
+  - `cd /usr/lib/python3/dist-packages`
+  - `ls -l`
+  - If the `apt_pkg.so` does not exist:
+    - `sudo apt-get install python3-apt --reinstall`
+    - `sudo ln -s apt_pkg.cpython-36m-x86_64-linux-gnu.so apt_pkg.so`
+    - Make sure the file was created, if it is not, try finding the correct `apt_pkg.python...` file

 #### 2. Executable Modules
   - To make a python module executable by the user: